MicrosoftDocs/win32/desktop-src/SetupApi/setup-api-portal.md

 ---
-Description: 'Installs device drivers from programs with a set up script and inf files.
+Description: Installs device drivers from programs with a set up script and inf files.
 Write a setup program for device set up and driver installation.
-This api is no longer recommended for the purpose of installing software applications.' ms.assetid: '96a9e472-9b92-4976-9379-dc0c96524963'
+This api is no longer recommended for the purpose of installing software applications. ms.assetid: 96a9e472-9b92-4976-9379-dc0c96524963
 title: Setup API
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Setup API